DianGigrich/PineappleMotivator/README.md

 This application helps you stay focused on your ongoing projects and provides a motivation to complete the tasks by 'gamifying' the experience.

 ## USER STORY
 AS A user I need motivation
-I WANT help tracking my projects and staying motivated SO THAT I can complete my projects
+I WANT help tracking my projects and staying motivated
+SO THAT I can complete my projects

 ## Acceptance Criteria
 GIVEN I enter the site for the time
 THEN I can enter my name and favorite thing
 WHEN I have netered my name and favporite thing
 THEN I am greeted by the main page that has a motivational quote, toggle to pirate mode, option to create a task, my level/exp, and an option to change my motivation.
 WHEN I click the pirate mode toggle
 THEN my motivational quote and display turn pirate themed.
 WHEN I create a task
-THEN I am prompted with a modal to input my project name and difficulty WHEN I try to create a task with the same name as another task THEN I am given an error message and told to input a differnt project name WHEN I submit this inpoformation
+THEN I am prompted with a modal to input my project name and difficulty
+WHEN I try to create a task with the same name as another task
+THEN I am given an error message and told to input a differnt project name
+WHEN I submit this inpoformation
 THEN a card is created on the main page with the information I put in, a representative motivational image related to the project difficulty, a create subtasks button, a notes section, a save changes button, and a delete project button.
 WHEN i click on create a subtask
-THEN it creates a checkbox and text area for me to write what the subtask is and check it off upon completion WHEN I click save changes
+THEN it creates a checkbox and text area for me to write what the subtask is and check it off upon completion
+WHEN I click save changes
-THEN everything is saved to local storage so that if I close the page and reopen it my information will still be there WHEN I delete a task
+THEN everything is saved to local storage so that if I close the page and reopen it my information will still be there
+WHEN I delete a task
-THEN the project card will disappear and it will not affect my level/exp WHEN I complete a task
+THEN the project card will disappear and it will not affect my level/exp
+WHEN I complete a task
-THEN I see my exp bar fill up based on the difficulty level of the task WHEN my exp bar fills up
+THEN I see my exp bar fill up based on the difficulty level of the task
+WHEN my exp bar fills up
 THEN a modal appears with a button to bring up YouTube videos related to my motivation that I can choose from.
 WHEN I click on a YouTube video
 THEN it opens the video in another tab

 ## Installation
-there is no installation necessary and our applicatioin can be accessed from any web browser at this URL: [insert url here]
+There is no installation necessary and our applicatioin can be accessed from any web browser at this URL: [insert url here]

 ## Usage
 If it is the first time loading the page or you clear your local storage then you will immediately be prompted to input your name and a motivational item (i.e. cats, dogs, etc.).